agama-project/agama/rust/agama-cli/doc/backend-for-testing.md

-# How to set up a backend for testing this CLI frontend
+# How to set up a backend for testing the CLI frontend

-I needed a testing instance of the D-Installer backend so that this command-line frontend has something to talk to.
+I needed a testing instance of the Agama backend so that the Rust command-line frontend has something to talk to.

 ## Summary

 1. Take the container used for continuous integration (CI) testing of the backend
-2. Give it a git checkout of the backend
+2. Give it a git checkout of this repo
 3. Install the backend within the container
 4. Copy the frontend binary into the container